jamespo/jp_nagios_checks/README.md

 INSTALLATION

-You must have a sudo entry for the user running this check (eg nagios)
+You must have a sudo entry for the user running this check (eg nagios).
+Also ensure that you disable requiring a tty for this user in sudoers

+Defaults:nagios !requiretty
 nagios ALL = NOPASSWD: /sbin/service * status